Thousands Rally In Georgia As PM Rebuffs Calls For New Election - UrduPoint

 The opposition is boycotting the new parliament, while pro-EU President Salome Zurabishvili has asked the constitutional court to annul the election result and declared the new legislature and government "illegitimate".

-Tens of thousands have taken to the streets for the protests against the election result and now Prime Minister Irakli Kobakhidze's announcement Thursday that Georgia would not seek to open accession talks with the European Union until 2028.
+On Thursday, Prime Minister Irakli Kobakhidze announced Georgia would not seek accession talks with the European Union until 2028, sparking a wave of protests in the capital Tbilisi and other cities.

 Simultaneous protests took place in cities across Georgia.